 Staff considered the benefits and challenges of each available adoption mechanism during the development process and shared these findings with Council during the October 2022 study session.
-Ultimately, the decision to proceed with the electric only amendment via the CALGreen Code (Option 3) provides the City with opportunity to establish electric only requirements for nonresidential new construction without triggering the CEC review process.
+Ultimately, the decision to proceed with the electric only amendment via the CALGreen Code (Option 3) provides the City with opportunity to establish electric only requirements for nonresidential new construction without triggering the CEC review process, which can add months to the enforcement timeline.
 The CALGreen amendment allows the City to file for approval directly with the Building Standards Commission (BSC) and provides the opportunity to house the electrification and EV charging requirements in one green building reach code ordinance (e.g., one chapter of the municipal code).
+The City's 2019 residential all-electric requirements adopted under the California Energy Code (Title 24, Part 6) carried over to the 2022 code cycle and was adopted by Council on December 14, 2022.